 - Consider purchasing travel insurance for yourself and encourage your students to do the same.

-- Emergency Health Insurance must be included in each FLSA trip.
+- Emergency Health Insurance will be included in each FLSA trip.

-- Always travel with a cell phone that works in the destination country or countries, and please give the number to Study Abroad and the WSU Travel Manager.
+- Always travel with a cell phone that works in the destination country or countries, and please give the number to Study Abroad.

-- Seriously consider booking your air travel as a group through WSU Travel.
+- Seriously consider booking your air travel as a group through Study Abroad.
 Traveling as a group is always a good idea – remember that some students may not have traveled before, especially internationally.
 If you decide to book airfare individually, please have all participants’ itinerary in case of an emergency.